tomrijndorp/vscode-finditfaster/README.md

 search functionality quite slow), or when you simply love using `fzf` and `rg` and would like to bring those tools inside VS Code, similar to how the excellent `fzf.vim` plugin works for Vim.

-This extension exposes three commands:
+This extension exposes four commands:
 1. Search for files and open them.
 Uses a combination of `fzf`, `rg`, and `bat`.
 2. Search within files for text and open them.
 Uses a combination of `fzf`, `rg`, and `bat`.
 3. Like 2., but you can limit the file types that will be searched.
+4. Resume search.
+Repeats the last run command with the previous query prepopulated.

 If your active text editor has a selection, it will be used as the initial query (you can disable this setting).